• Skip to main content

 Tweet

-These easy ricotta cheese cookies are great for cookie exchange, dessert or snack!
+Classic, old fashioned easy chocolate chip ricotta cheese cookies, homemade with simple ingredients.
 They are soft and moist on the inside but crispy on the outside!
+Great for Christmas cookie exchanges and makes a lovely homemade gift too.

 Want to Save This Recipe?